Lev Parnas Has Texts Showing Devin Nunes Met Ousted Ukraine Prosecutor To Get Dirt On Joe Biden, Lawyer Says

 Nunes called the allegation that he had met with Shokin “demonstrably false and scandalous” and threatened to sue CNN, as well as The Daily Beast, for publishing the Parnas accusation.

-Giuliani also said that Nunes had not met with Shokin, but if he had “there would’ve been nothing wrong with it,” as quoted by The Post.
+Giuliani also said that Nunes had not met with Shokin, but if he had “there would’ve been nothing wrong with it,” as quoted by The Washington Post.

 Congressional financial records posted online by the House of Representatives show that Nunes spent $14,201 of public funds on a flight to Europe on December 3, plus another $1,368 on lodging and meals during the trip.